2309 Meridian Street

-Crina is responsible for overseeing the entire range of RE Sources’ outreach and education programs as well as operations at the RE Stores.
-This includes managing the organizations’ finances, administration, board of directors and personnel.
-Additionally, Crina plays a key role in directing RE Sources communications, programmatic focus, and mission.
-With a degree in Environmental Education, and 20+ years’ experience in environmental leadership positions, Crina is an excellent advocate, educator, mentor, strategic thinker and organizer.
+Crina is responsible for overseeing the entire range of outreach and education programs, including managing finances, administration, board of directors and personnel.
+Crina also plays a key role in directing RE Sources communications, programmatic focus, and mission.
+With a degree in environmental education and 20+ years’ experience in environmental leadership positions, Crina is an excellent advocate, educator, mentor, strategic thinker and organizer.

 Rebecca is responsible for coordinating human resources, information technology, risk management and plays a key role in operational systems.
 With over 30 years of interesting and varied experience in financial, administrative and operational management, Rebecca brings an integrated perspective to RE Sources.
 Rebecca's degrees in both Recreation Administration, and Rural/Urban Planning, coupled with her creative streak as a singer/songwriter, make her a passionate and dynamic addition to the RE Sources team.

 Ben oversees accounting, financial and tax reporting, and cash management within RE Sources.
 He is a central part of the organization's budgeting process and helps develop and maintain internal controls.
 Originally from Idaho, Ben brings 15 years of experience in public and private accounting to RE Sources.
 Outside of RE Sources, Ben is the director of the Bellingham Bay Marathon and actively involved with several other local events and programs.
 In his free time, Ben can often be found running, enjoying food or coffee downtown, watching a documentary, or spending time with his partner and family.
 Ben holds a B.A. in econ-accounting and philosophy from Claremont McKenna College.